Nansemond: Restoration of Mattanock

 The agreement was the result of many years of discussion.
 The City of Suffolk established a task force to consider the project, which supported giving the site to the Nansemond despite being composed mostly of non-Indians.
 The tribe had to supply detailed plans for the project, including drawings, and they also had to submit documentation to the Mattanock Town task force explaining the type of non-profit foundation that would be created once the deed to the land was given to the tribe.
-Helen C. Rountree, whose research helped identify the location of Mattanock Town, helped the tribe, which planned to base their reconstruction on archaeological and other research to ensure that longhouses and other structures had the proper historic dimensions.
+Helen C. Rountree, whose research helped identify the location of Mattanock Town, helped the tribe, which planned to base their reconstruction on archaeological and other research.
+This would ensure that longhouses and other structures were built accurately to match historical dimensions.

 In November 2010, the Suffolk City Council agreed to transfer this land back to the Nansemond.
 In June 2011, everything stalled because of concerns that the tribe had with the proposed development agreement.
 In August 2013, the City of Suffolk transferred Nansemond ancestral lands back to the tribe.
 That November, members of the Nansemond Tribe gathered at the historic site of Mattanock Town and blessed the land.

-The tribe will use this site to reconstruct the settlement of Mattanock, as well as a community center, museum, pow wow ground, among other facilities.
-They plan to attract tourists by demonstrating their heritage.
-This project was developed, explored and negotiated between the tribe and city over a period of more than ten years.
+The tribe planned to use this site to reconstruct the settlement of Mattanock and build a community center, museum, and pow wow ground, among other facilities.
+They planned to attract tourists by demonstrating their heritage.
+This project was developed and negotiated between the tribe and the city over more than ten years.

+However, the City included a development agreement containing a reverter clause in the land transfer.
+This clause stated that if the construction of Mattanock Town with a reenactment village for tourist attraction did not happen within five years, the land would revert to the city.
+In 2018, the Nansemond tribe gained federal recognition with a name change to the Nansemond Indian Nation.
+Despite having new funding opportunities due to their new status, the Nation was unable to meet the deadline for completing the tourist village requirement, and as a result, the city repossessed the property.

+On May 15, 2024, the Suffolk City Council unanimously approved a Memorandum of Understanding (MOU) allowing the transfer of the 71 acres back to the Nation.
+The Nation also informed the council of a shift in their vision for Mattanock Town to prioritize conservation and education over tourism.

 Description

 The Nansemond have about 400 tribal members.
-As a "citizen tribe", they gained state recognition in 1984 and federal recognition in 2009.
+As a "citizen tribe", they gained state recognition in 1984 and federal recognition in 2018.
 The current chief is Keith Anderson.

 They hold monthly tribal meetings at the Indiana United Methodist Church (which was founded in 1850 as a mission for the Nansemond).
-The tribe hosts an annual pow wow every year in August.
+The tribe hosts a powwow every year in August.
 The tribe has also operated a museum and gift shops.